Photo: ISHR

 News

-Angola UPR: Repeal legislations that endanger freedom of assembly and association
+Angola: Repeal legislation that endangers freedom of assembly and association

-• Immediately revoke the Presidential Decree 214/24, as it violates the United Nations declaration on human rights defenders and jeopardizes freedom of association and impedes the work of human rights defenders;
+• immediately revoke the Presidential Decree 214/24, as it violates the United Nations declaration on human rights defenders, jeopardises freedom of association and impedes the work of human rights defenders; and

-• Refrain from adopting legislations that restrict the rights of defenders, such as the status of NGOs adopted in May 2023.
+• refrain from adopting legislation that restricts the rights of defenders, such as the status of NGOs adopted in May 2023.

-Following this review, the recommendations accepted by the HRC will serve as a basis to guide Angola in protecting the rights at risk, and most importantly, in complying with internationally recognised standards.
+Following this review, the recommendations accepted by the Human Rights Council will serve as a basis to guide Angola in protecting the rights at risk, and most importantly, in complying with internationally recognised standards.

 Related articles